 On the other hand, the chalice used in the Eucharist may be symbolic of a layman’s interest in church government.
 It may also be used as a symbol of faith.

 Other vessels in heraldry include, drinking glasses, bowls, a pitcher, and posts, such as a pot of lilies.

-Cushions have been looked on as marks of authority, and have been borne by several noble families.
+Cushions have been looked on as marks of authority in heraldry, and have been borne by several noble families.
 Cushions appear in heraldry more often that one might think.
 They actually appear to be quite ancient symbols, especially in Scottish heraldry.

 The Earls of Moray bore cushions on their arms for example.

-The dog is the emblem of faithfulness and guardianship.
+The dog is the emblem of faithfulness and guardianship in heraldry.